vaughany/tls-tester/readme.md

 ## Version History

 * **2022-05-15, v0.1:** initial release.
 Scans four common URLs by default or use `-url` to scan a URL of your choice.
+* **2022-05-15, v0.2:** used goroutines and waitgroups to run the four TLS version tests concurrently-per-URL, significantly reducing the testing time.

 ---